Best Airport Restaurants in 2025 Where Chefs Actually Care

 Singapore Changi (SIN)

-Hong Kong International (HKG)
+Hong Kong (HKG)

 Tokyo Narita (NRT)

-• Use airport apps to find restaurant wait times and menus
+• Use airport apps for wait times

 Mike Rodriguez